Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/multisig.md

 The final step in a multisig transaction is for the wallet manager to input the signatures:

-1. Open the Terra Station browser extension and connect to the multisig wallet you created.
+1. Open the Daodiseo Station browser extension and connect to the multisig wallet you created.

 2. Click the three vertical dots located to the right of your wallet name.